rorywalsh/cabbage/Docs/markdown/host_info.md

 ```
 Csound will update these values on each k-cycle.
 In most case this is every 32 samples.
 If you need a more immediate update lower ksmps, but note this may cause knock on affects on other parts of your instrument.

+Note that you need to be careful when querying these values.
+Some host will not broadcast this information until it starts playing.
+This can lead to a division by 0 errors.
+If you wish to use the host BPM to set say a delay time, you should wrap it in a `divz` opcode, i.e,

+`kDelay = divz(60, kBPM, 1)`

 The [HostInfo.csd](https://github.com/rorywalsh/cabbage/blob/master/Examples/Instructional/HostInfo.csd) file in the Cabbage examples shows all the current information that can be retrieved in Csound.

 ![Host info](images/host_info.gif)